Backstreet Boys: 2006–2011: Unbreakable, This Is Us, and NKOTBSB

-2013–2015: 20th anniversary, In a World Like This, and documentary film
+2012–2015: Richardson's return, In a World Like This, and documentary film

+The Backstreet Boys announced that Richardson had rejoined them permanently during a show in London on April 29, 2012.
+The Backstreet Boys moved into a house together in July 2012 as they started working on new material with producer Martin Terefe in London.
+On August 31, 2012, they closed out Good Morning America's Summer Concert Series in Central Park, in New York.
+The first single featuring Richardson's vocals in six years, a Christmas song titled "It's Christmas Time Again", was premiered on AOL Music on November 5, 2012, and officially released a day later.
+The song reached No. 1 on Billboard's Holiday Digital Songs chart.

 The Backstreet Boys celebrated their 20th anniversary, which was on April 20, 2013, with a fan celebration event in Hollywood that day.
 They received a star on the Hollywood Walk of Fame two days later, and had the day, April 22, 2013, declared as Backstreet Boys Day in Hollywood.
-In May 2013, the group embarked on their 20th-anniversary tour, officially titled as In a World Like This Tour.
+In May 2013, the group embarked on the In a World Like This Tour.
 The tour lasted over two years, comprising over 170 shows in North America, South America, Europe, Asia, Australia, and the Middle East.
-The tour was the 44th highest-grossing worldwide tour in 2014 with a total gross of $32.8 million and ticket sales of 607,407, not including its 2013 and 2015 dates.
+The tour was the 44th highest-grossing worldwide tour in 2014, with a total gross of $32.8 million and ticket sales of 607,407, not including its 2013 and 2015 dates.

-"In a World Like This," the lead single from their eighth studio album, also titled In a World Like This, was released digitally on June 25, 2013, and to the radio on July 22, 2013.
-The album was released in the US on July 30, 2013, and in other countries sometime later.
+"In a World Like This," the lead single from their eighth studio album, also titled In a World Like This, was released digitally on June 25, 2013.
+The album was released on July 30, 2013.
 It is the group's first independent album, released under their own label, K-BAHN.
 It reached the top 5 in the US, Canada, Netherlands, Germany, Switzerland, Spain, Taiwan, and Japan, and had sold 800,000 copies as of January 2015.
 They released a second single from the album, "Show 'Em (What You're Made Of)" in November 2013.